 Whatever your views on the whole coronavirus situation, the last year has been some of the most intensely taxing “times” I’ve experienced.
-We’ve been at war for all but like four years of my life, and nothing has ever taken such a deep toll on my life and the life of those around me like the events of 2020.
-It’s almost halfway through 2021 now, and I feel pretty confident saying that the experience of living in 2020 may just be the experience of living in the third decade of the new millennium.
+We’ve been at war for all but four years of my life, and nothing has ever taken such a deep toll on me and those around me like the events of 2020.
+We are almost halfway through 2021 now, and I feel pretty confident saying that the experience of living in 2020 may just be the experience of living in the third decade of the new millennium.

 I’ve never been particularly ambitious, just naturally inclined towards to things that demand some amount of free time and resources.
-So when offered unlimited free time, it seemed like a gift directly from a genie I was enchanted to forget.
+So when offered unlimited free time, it seemed like a gift directly from a genie.
 I remember how weirdly happy it felt the night the restaurant shut down.
-We all immediately adjourned to the nearest piss-stained bar and toasted the end of the world with Rainier tall boys until the bartenders shut the doors and drank with us outside.
-This was within ten miles of the first US cases so we were some of the first restaurants shutting down.
-Those first few weeks of quarantine, no one really knew how masks were supposed to work or what counted as a mask.
+We all immediately adjourned to the nearest bar and toasted the end of the world until those bartenders joined us.
+Since this was within ten miles of the first US cases, we were some of the first restaurants shutting down.
+Those first few weeks of quarantine, no one really knew how masks were supposed to work or even what counted as a mask.

 Hell, for a while, the government specifically discouraged wearing masks.
 Then admitted to manipulating public opinion to preserve mask stocks for medical workers.
 This feels like a distant echo of a message sent from the American government to the entire world all of last year: No matter who’s in charge, None of us will ever give a half belch about You.

 Two nights before the closure, I was counting out my till with one of my managers.
 I asked them if they thought we were going to be closed for longer than two weeks.
-The conversation that followed boiled down to a shared sense that this entire situation was going to be a lot longer than anyone was admitting.
+The long stare back at me told me a lot.

 That sense of community would fall away, quarantine would slowly take away bonds of camaraderie built from daily conversation.
 I avoid logging into Facebook where a lot of the coworker and friend chats were taking place, but from what I hear, things got tense as two weeks turned into four weeks into months.
-Being on Facebook all the time, the culture war got into it, and battle lines were drawn.
-If you’re reading this, you probably know what I’m talking about without much more need for elaboration.
+The culture war got into it, and battle lines were drawn.
+If you’re reading this, you probably know what I’m talking about without much need for elaboration.

-The punishing blows of bad news following bad news felt like acid rain drizzling over the rest of the year, an election cycle that felt all dominating and somehow no one won.
+The punishing blows of bad news following bad news felt like acid rain drizzling over the rest of the year, an election cycle that felt all dominating yet somehow no one won.

 Then the fires hit, the entire western coast of the United States went up in flames around us.
 The air was a hot orange or a sickly yellow for weeks.
 The masks weren’t enough and it was legitimately hard to breathe outside.
 The air warnings weren’t enough to close the restaurants though.
 We had the deck open and you could enjoy as much time sipping beer with ash-flakes in it as you wanted and we’d serve it with a smile.
 I distinctly remember a particular guest who’s name was Wolfgang, he was north of 6 and a half feet tall, built like a snowman and topped with a thick, grey high-and-tight.
 He was German, here on business with his wife, an equally large woman who wore big sweaters.
 He grimly accepted that our Hefeweizen was nothing like what he considered acceptable, but the only thing worse was our Kolsch, so Hefe with an orange it was.
 He would grimly sip the beer while his wife would pick at an order of fried halibut and chips in the hot breeze with the umbrella tilted to shade from the hot, deep crimson sun as it glared through the smoke.
 He tipped exactly ten percent and never had a pleasant word to say.
 People that get self loathing about how obnoxious American tourists are, are really just committing their own little form of exceptionalism.